The benefits of hydrotherapy for dogs

 Your dog can therefore work those muscles without putting too much stress on the joints.
 Even the most immobile pups can enjoy a little run in the water.

-As their owner, you have responsibility not only for practical issues like dog insurance but also for trickier areas like mental wellbeing.
+As their owner, you have responsibility not only for practical issues like insurance for dogs but also for trickier areas like mental wellbeing.
 A dog’s behaviour can be hugely dependent on its physical health.

 While there are clear benefits of hydrotherapy, there are some risks to be aware of, too.
 Some of the most common ones include: